 Above is the same room in 2006, a few weeks after the floors were sanded, bleached and sealed.
 In 2007 the altar area became a warmer fireplace alcove with a high-efficiency wood stove, below:

 The giant timber bamboo in the altar area, above, was brought inside as a party decoration when it was still green.
 A heavy snowfall had snapped the stems in the garden outside.
 After a month or two it turned the same blond colour as the ceiling and somehow I never took it back outside.
-Without it the whole place is a bit blank and austere.
+Everything is blank and austere without it.

 When first built, the church was just a little 40-person church.
 Oddly, it was oriented sideways to the street, probably because there was still a house at the back of the lot, built back in 1902.
+The altar was at the east end; is that a thing?
 The early church was erected at some point in the early 1930s (scant information in the city archives).
 Only a few years later, in 1935, one side of the church was knocked out, replaced by an I-beam, and the building was expanded down the length of the property.
 Now, even though the church seems as if it’s all one room, there are many signs of the fact that it is actually two churches joined together in a T. The ceiling trusses and floorboards run in different directions in the two sections, for one thing (you can see this in the photo further below, the one with the ceiling fans).
 And for another, there are two altars, one on the east side, one on the south.

 Above is a view into the bedroom.
 The bed lies inside the church’s original altar which is in the form of a 5-sided cupola.
-The bed platform is just a reconstruction of the original altar stage.
-The stage had been removed by a previous owner.
+The bed platform is just a reconstruction of the original altar stage, which had been removed by a previous owner.

 Everyone wants to know if it feels weird to sleep in an altar.
 No, it doesn’t.
 What should sleeping in an altar feel like?
-Are people wondering if angels come down?
+Are people wondering if angels descend, or the wrath of god?
+It’s the church of restful sleep when the raccoons are not mating and meth heads aren’t trying to break in.

 The worst of the projects are now finished, including the epic sanding of the ceiling, substitution of drywall for plaster, insulation of all walls, ceiling and roof, refinishing of floors, re-roofing, pouring of a concrete slab underneath, minor updating of the kitchen and general repair and maintenance.
 It just needs much more storage.
 For more photos of the process, see below or click on photos to go to the Flickr set.